alexyorke/alexyorke.github.io/about.md

 ---
 layout: default
 title: About Alex Yorke
-description: About Alex Yorke, also known as Alex York, a software engineer and writer focused on CI/CD, testing, reliability, shell tooling, and functional programming.
+description: About Alex Yorke, a software engineer and writer focused on CI/CD, testing, reliability, shell tooling, and functional programming.
 permalink: /about/
 ---
 <section class="page-hero">